llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/24_BUILDING_hardware_setup_reference_tags.md

 ## Steps

+0. Take 4 apriltags to place on the intersection they are needed.
+Notice the apriltag IDs you are using.
+0.1
+0.2 Now you shoud build a container where your
 1. Allocate the watchtowers on the edge to the intersection in order to let it see all 3 directions: entrance/exit to the intersection and two directions to two seperate chargers.
 See[]()

 > TODO: add a picture of doorkeeper on charger intersection